evaluation/rollout

 Mutable runtime state accumulated while one rollout episode executes.

-This is the mutable side of the rollout: world state, RNG, temporal memory, and the counters accumulated during execution.
+This is the mutable side of the rollout: world state, RNG, shared observation-memory compatibility state, and the counters accumulated during execution.

 RolloutFitnessBreakdown